iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 Which of the following is NOT a step in the development of a state machine diagram?
 - Expand the name of each state to identify concurrent activities

+What is a trigger in state machine diagram?

 Which of the following is NOT an element in a transition label?
 - Trigger